enkidevs/curriculum/mongodb/mongodb-introduction/delete-query-documents/delete-documents-3.md

 }
 ```

-**Note:** When executed, the query returns the document that was deleted.
+> ❗ When executed, the query returns the document that was deleted.

 ---